Franklin County, North Carolina

 Franklin County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 68,573.
 Its county seat is Louisburg.

-Franklin County is included in the Raleigh, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Chapel Hill, NC Combined Statistical Area, which had a 2019 estimated population of 2,079,687.
+Franklin County is included in the Raleigh-Cary, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Cary, NC Combined Statistical Area, which had an estimated population of 2,368,947 in 2023.

 History

 The county was formed in 1779 from the southern half of Bute County.
 It is named for Benjamin Franklin.
 It is a part of the Research Triangle.